Japanese Maple Tree Care

 Pruning

 Japanese Maple trees don’t require too much pruning and trimming.
-This especially true if you are growing them in the ground.
+This is especially true if you are growing them in the ground.

 However, if you notice that the plants have long shoots or branches, you can trim them back to promote denser growth.
 When trimming the trees, cut just above the branch just above a pair of buds.